Cycle 1 (2011 Deadline)

 Pathways for indigenous knowledge engagement on marine biodiversity conservation

-PI: Marivic G. Pajaro, Haribon Foundation for the Conservation of Natural Resources, Inc.
+PI: Marivic G. Pajaro with co-PI Paul Watts, Haribon Foundation for the Conservation of Natural Resources, Inc.

 The Philippines is a global priority for the conservation of marine biodiversity.
 The country is also highly dependent on marine resources, with more than one million people directly dependent upon the fisheries sector.
 This project is based on the belief that local people using indigenous knowledge are capable of solving many environmental challenges, particularly if supported by their jurisdictions.
 In the Philippines, moving from an exclusive top-down approach to include a bottom-up approach for coastal resource management has become widely accepted as governments decentralize.
 Even so, local people remain marginalized on issues surrounding natural resource conservation and management.
 Larger geographical-scale concepts such as biodiversity may be somewhat beyond local knowledge systems and require targeted learning strategies.
 This project will address the related need for a cross-cultural understanding of environment and biodiversity in fisherfolk cultures.
 It builds upon fisherfolk social knowledge systems, historic and contemporary cultural profiles, and consideration of economic and political institutions and practices for linked communities.